-There is however still some inertial legacy XML support, some of which you may find sufficiently useful to implement.
+There is however still some inertial legacy XML support, some of which you may find sufficiently useful to implement — see backward compatibility.

-XML feeds are known to be problematic for a variety of reasons, here are a few.
+XML feeds like RSS and Atom are known to be problematic for a variety of reasons, here are a few.

 - DRY violation - feed/post content is typically already visible on HTML pages, thus the XML version is a (sometimes lower fidelity even) duplicate.

-- inefficient (perhaps because extra code to support them was hastily written due to being lower priority than visible HTML)
+- Inefficient code to generate (perhaps because extra code to support them was hastily written due to being lower priority than visible HTML)

-There are legacy systems, e.g. some feed readers, that only support older technologies such as XML-based feeds.
+There are legacy systems, e.g. some feed readers, which only support older technologies such as XML-based feeds.
 For backward compatibility with those you may want to consider publishing the following:

 - Atom ActivityStreams object-type annotations, e.g. inside entry elements:

 <object-type xmlns="http://activitystrea.ms/spec/1.0/">http://activitystrea.ms/schema/1.0/article</object-type> for the note and article post types respectively.

 - (any known live Atom ActivityStreams consumers?)

 - How to set up your realtime feed - lots of helpful information related to setting up and testing an ATOM+ActivityStreams+PuSH feed